henriyli/pidash2/README.md

 bundle
 ```

-You'll also need to provide an api key for the FMI weather widget.
+You'll also need to provide a configuration file for the widgets.
+In the configuration you should define an api key for the FMI weather widget.
 Get one at [the Finnish Meteorological Institute's open data website](https://ilmatieteenlaitos.fi/rekisteroityminen-avoimen-datan-kayttajaksi).
+Additionally, you should also define the HSL bike stations and bus stops you wish to see.
 The app looks for the key in a pidash.yml file at the repository root.
 The file contents should look like this:

 ```
 fmi: enter-your-api-key-here
+hsl:
+  bike_station_ids: ['092', '127']
+  stop_ids: ['HSL:1113131']
 ```

+You can configure the dashboard layout by editing dashboards/sample.erb to your liking.

 Now you should be able to start the application by running: